-People with back problems should see a doctor to be properly diagnosed so that treatment can ensue.
+People with back problems should see a doctor to be correctly diagnosed so that treatment can ensue.
 However, you must seek spinal cord injury attorney help immediately.

 You should call our caring legal representatives today.
 We will put in your back injury insurance claim, and you will see how our charismatic lawyers’ assistance will increase your damages award.
-Choose the right experienced and aggressive Los Angeles spine injury attorney today!
+Choose the correct experienced, and aggressive Los Angeles spine injury attorney today!

 The first step for your doctor will be diagnosing your internal circuits responsible for controlling motor instructions for rhythmic movements such as walking.
 Your doctor will conduct a physical examination and a full work-up of the patient’s medical history.

-The patient’s physician obtains the medical history and asks questions about the details surrounding the site of injury and timing.
-Doctors have to know the amount of time that has passed since the injury because this is a medical emergency.
+The patient’s physician obtains the medical history and asks questions about the details surrounding the injury site and timing.
+Doctors must know the amount of time that has passed since the injury because this is a medical emergency.

 The quicker a patient receives treatment, the better their chances of recovery.
-Other medical history details include prior back and neck injuries, prior surgeries, pain in the back or neck, loss of bladder or bowel control, weakness in the legs and arms, and loss of sensation in the legs and arms.
+Other medical history details include prior back and neck injuries, surgeries, back or neck pain, loss of bladder or bowel control, weakness in the legs and arms, and loss of sensation in the legs and arms.

 A physical examination includes testing to determine if the sensation of touch is intact within the legs and arms, but doctors perform muscle strength and reflex tests in the arms and legs, too.
 The patient may have to wear a cervical collar or stay on a backboard to keep them immobilized until the doctor determines whether the patient has damage to the spinal cord.

 After that, the neck and back are X-rayed to identify a dislocation or fracture of the vertebrae.
 These may not be present in people with spinal cord damage.
 Patients can have a spinal cord injury with no damage to the vertebrae.
-X-rays can also help identify infection, tumor, and severe arthritis that could cause the damage.
+X-rays can also help identify infections, tumors, and serious arthritis that could cause the damage.

 Sometimes, doctors require a more advanced imaging test from a computed tomography (CT) scan.
 Here, the physician receives a better view of the patient’s vertebrae.
 CT scans identify vertebrae injuries not shown on a plain x-ray.
 Physicians who can’t find anything on the CT scan may request an MRI (magnetic resonance imaging) scan, which is much more advanced.

-An MRI is usually better to evaluate the soft tissues, such as the spinal cord, nerves, intervertebral discs, and ligaments.
+An MRI is usually better for evaluating soft tissues, such as the spinal cord, nerves, intervertebral discs, and ligaments.
 It can also show evidence of a spinal cord injury.

 After a physician diagnoses their patient’s condition, they may inject the victim with a high steroid dose.
 This reduces swelling and back inflammation.
 Using steroids for healing and treating back pain comes with risks.
 The patient’s physician should decide when and if steroids are necessary.
 Steroid use is only advantageous if they’re started within eight hours of the injury.

-The doctor can put people with spinal cord injury in traction by wrapping a halo device around their head, stabilizing the spine, preventing more damage.
+The doctor can put people with spinal cord injuries in traction by wrapping a halo device around their head, stabilizing the spine, and preventing more damage.
 Most cervical vertebrae damage cases require surgical healing intervention treatment.

 Many potential complications can occur and could require specific treatment options, such as: